maxnowack/signaldb/docs/core-concepts/index.md

 ## Collections

-In SignalDB, all data is held in memory, which makes query performance exceptionally fast.
+In SignalDB, all data is stored in memory, making query performance exceptionally fast.
 Users can create collections of documents, where each document is a record in the database.
-Queries can be performed on these collections to fetch data according to certain criteria.
-This architecture also plays a significant role in achieving optimistic UI strategies.
+Queries can be run against these collections to retrieve data according to specific criteria.
+This architecture also plays an important role in achieving optimistic UI strategies.

 ### Schemaless

-SignalDB is schemaless, meaning that you don't have to define a schema for your data before you start using it.
-This allows you to store any data you want, without having to worry about defining a schema first.
+SignalDB is schema-less, which means you don't need to define a schema for your data before you start using it.
+This allows you to store any data you want without worrying about defining a schema first.

 More information on how to define collections and perform queries will be found in the dedicated sections:
 * [Collections](/collections/)